 Comfortable beds by night give way to amazing breakfasts by day.
 The highlight of hospitality at Kilburnie is found at the table.
 A European-trained chef and former restaurateur, Tromp knows his way around the kitchen.
 Sit down to piping hot apple cider muffins, rich oven-shirred eggs, cold strawberry soup or Southern pecan peaches, a house specialty in which the fruit is halved, filled with a brown-sugar pecan mixture, then broiled in the oven.
 It's an experience that indulges all the senses.

 While Kilburnie is just a short drive from Charlotte, there are plenty of interesting things to see and do in Lancaster, part of the Olde English Tourism District.
 Call ahead to check dates and times of operation.

-* When it’s time to eat, Lancaster boasts a wide selection of dining options.
-Some of the most popular include Charley’s Cafe and Catering, serving chicken, seafood and steaks; Leigh Ann’s Restaurant, home of “meat-and-three” comfort food plates; and Mully’s, a Southern buffet.
+- When it's time to eat, Lancaster boasts a wide selection of dining options.
+Some of the most popular include Leigh-Anne's Restaurant, home of "meat-and-three" comfort food plates and Mully's, a Southern buffet.